rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 This says we are pushing to our fork, the branch that we just created and put a document into.

-When we enter this command, we get back a message from Git that says you can create a Pull Request.
+When we enter this command, we get back a message from git that says you can create a Pull Request.
 It will look something like this:

 ```
 Enumerating objects: 16, done.